 The earnings (loss) per share accounting guidance is discussed in Note 1.
-The following table sets forth the computation of the Company's basic and diluted net earnings (loss) per share available to common stockholders (unaudited) for the three and six months ended June 30, 2023 and 2022:
+Diluted loss per share excludes all dilutive potential shares if their effect is anti-dilutive.
+The following table sets forth the computation of the Company's basic and diluted net earnings (loss) per share available to common stockholders (unaudited) for the three and nine months ended September 30, 2023 and 2022: